International Mine Awareness Day 2025

-Facts about mines
+Facts about landmines

 Every day, around 20 people are killed or injured after stepping on a landmine or setting off unexploded ammunition.
 Landmines are indiscriminate – they kill or injure anyone who steps on them.
 Be it a soldier, a farmer, or a schoolgirl.
+80% of those killed or injured are civilians, and 25% are children.

 But the injury sustained when you step on a mine is just one in a series of negative impacts.